nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 - If both flags are provided, `-edit` takes priority.
 - At least one of the two flags must be provided.
 - The format for `DEADLINE` is `dd/mm/yyyy hh:mm` or `dd-mm-yyyy hh:mm`.
+- The date and time provided for `DEADLINE` must be of a later time than the current GMT+8 time.

 Example of usage: